emissary-ingress/emissary/docs/topics/install/helm.md

    helm install --name ambassador --namespace ambassador datawire/ambassador
    ```

-4. Finish the installation by running the following command: `edgectl install` \*
+4. Finish the installation by running the following command: `edgectl install` (optional) \*
-5. Provide an email address when prompted to receive notices if your domain or TLS certificate is about to expire.
+5. Provide an email address when prompted to receive notices if your domain or TLS certificate is about to expire. (optional)

 Your terminal should print something similar to the following:
 ```